Dhi13man/spring-multi-data-source/README.md

 1. Move the generated configuration classes and repositories to the relevant packages in your project from the `target/generated-sources/annotations` directory.
+2. Remove `implements IMultiDataSourceConfig` from the generated `@Configuration` classes.
-2. Remove the `@EnableMultiDataSourceConfig` annotation from your configuration class.
+3. Remove the `@EnableMultiDataSourceConfig` annotation from your configuration class.
-3. Remove the `@TargetDataSource` annotation from your repository methods.
+4. Remove the `@TargetDataSource` annotation from your repository methods.
-4. Remove the `spring-multi-data-source` dependency from your project pom.
+5. Remove the `spring-multi-data-source` dependency from your project pom.

-And thats all you have to do!
+And that's all you have to do!
 You are no longer tied down to this library and have the freedom to use and modify the generated code to your liking.

 ## Contributing